CS5001-khoury/Handouts/syllabus.md

 ### Late/Make-Up Policy

 For on-campus students, most lecture and lab activities will be expected to be done **in class**, and as such, making up those activities may be limited based on the assignment.
 Homework activities will have a **Due Date** and **Available Until** date.
 The due date is the expected due date for the item.
 The available by date is a no questions asked late window (usually 3 days).
 This is to take into account different learning rates, standard accommodations, and sometimes we all need accommodation because of life.
 After the *available until* date is a hard cutoff, no exceptions (even if your internet goes down!).
 Why?
 Because the due date had already happened.
-Thinks like internet going down, your dog ate your homework, etc are meant to be handled by the extra window already!
+Issues like internet going down, your dog ate your homework, etc are meant to be handled by the extra window already!
 For documented *extraordinary* circumstances (being hospitalized multiple days, etc), we will consider additional accommodations.

 ### Tier Mastery Grading (Formative)